johnyli-jaskari/cyber-course-portfolio/unit-2-intro-cybersec/device-hardening/README.md

 What I was trying to do.

 ## Steps
+### Operating system
-1. ✅ OS is currently supported and receiving security updat
+1. ✅ OS is currently supported and receiving security updates.  <br>
+Tarkistin käyttöjärjestelmän versio komennolla `cat /etc/os-release`.
+Käytössä on Debian 13 (trixie), joka on voimassa oleva ja tuettu versio.

 ## Findings
-What I learned / what the output told me.
+What I learned / what

 ## Issues and how I resolved them
 Problems encountered, fixes applied.